 You can use different color combinations to decorate text color.

 The preview of this interface will be like so.
 It seems pretty cool to look at the table.
 This table is responsive in type.
 This is how we can create a basic table structure.

 This is how I created the comparison table as a whole.
-In this article, I wanted to make it clear that in WordPress, by choosing a right plugin anyone can perform a heavy task very smoothly.
-Here in this piece of writing, I showed how Ninja Tables plugin makes things easy as an example.
+In this article, I wanted to make it clear that in WordPress, by choosing the right plugin anyone can perform a heavy task very smoothly.
+Here in this piece of writing, I showed how the Ninja Tables plugin makes things easy as an example.
 It made my task very smooth and comfortable.
 Most importantly, the good thing is that this plugin is fully responsive in type in the market.